Highlights

 Dearest Enemy

-Yearning to watch 'Dearest Enemy' on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or watch the HBO Max Liebman-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.
+Planning to check out 'Dearest Enemy' from the comfort of your living room?
+Discovering a streaming service to buy, rent, download, or watch the Max Liebman-directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Dearest Enemy' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Dearest Enemy' on each platform when they are available.
 Now, before we get into all the details of how you can watch 'Dearest Enemy' right now, here are some particulars about the NBC Studios music flick.

-You probably already know what the movie's about, but just in case...
+Curious about the story behind it?
 Here's the plot: "This live TV adaptation of the Broadway musical "Dearest Enemy" from 1925 is based on an American Revolutionary War incident in September 1776 when Mary Lindley Murray, under orders from General George Washington, detained General William Howe and his British troops by serving them cake, wine and conversation in her Kips Bay, Manhattan home long enough for some 4,000 American soldiers, fleeing their loss in the Battle of Brooklyn, to reassemble in Washington Heights and join reinforcements to make a successful counterattack." .